gramster/gramster.github.io/content/post/unit-tests-that-dont-suck.md

 ## Unit Tests should test Units of Behavior

-The main mistake I have seen made with unit tests has been thinking that unit tests should be testing "units of code" (whether that be functions, methods or classes).
-That is a slippery slope that is going to lead to a very brittle architecture and a lot of confusion and debate about what should and shouldn't be tested.
+The main mistake I have seen made with unit tests has been thinking that unit tests should be testing "units of code in the small", like individual functions or methods.That is a slippery slope that is going to lead to a very brittle architecture and a lot of confusion and debate about what should and shouldn't be tested.
 If you wrote tests for every function you would be writing an order of magnitude more test code than product code, and the maintenance burden would be immense.

 Instead, you want to test "units of behavior", and in particular, units of behavior as expressed in things like user stories or their first level breakdown into steps.
 What is a meaningful action that can be taken using the public API of a system?
 That is a good abstraction for thinking about a test.
 You want to avoid thinking about implementation (the "how"), and thinking instead about functionality (the "what").